no-venv/modded-darkreader/README.md

 9483 - websocket

-9484 - tcp port for the server to update the colour
+9484 - tcp port for the server to receive the wallpaper location

-only connecting to the socket is enough to trigger an colour update to the browser, you don't need to send anything to the tcp socket

-the return_color.py script currently works on linux systems w pywal installed

-you can freely modify the script for your operating system as long it returns a hex string!
+idk how you guys configure your wallpapers so i've decided that you'd need to manually implement it

+-> get wallpaper location

+-> connect to tcp socket 9484 on 127.0.0.1

+-> send wallpaper location on disk

+-> **close socket**

+-> server gets the wallpaper location and inputs it in pywal

+-> pywal outputs hex colour and brodcasts to connected browsers